 16.1 The Low Point System of Appendix A will apply.

 16.2 Three races are required to be completed to constitute a series; (a) When fewer than four races have been completed, all scores will count. (b) If 4 or more heats are completed her worst single score may be excluded. (c) If seven or more heats are completed her worst two scores may be excluded.

 17. SAFETY REGULATIONS

-17.1 For each race session each boat intending to race shall ‘sign-on’ by signing the race sign-on form located near the Notice Board no later than 15 minutes prior to the 1st warning signal.
+17.1 For each race session each boat intending to race shall ‘sign-on’ by signing the race sign-on form located near the Notice Board.

 Failure to comply may result in a boat being scored DNC (Did Not Commence) for the race or races without a hearing.
 This changes Rule 63.1.

 Duty crew should also sign on to receive average points.